lp-wan/archi/schc-architecture.md

 # Terminology

 * C/D. Compression and Decompression.
 * SCHC Context.
+The Set of Rules.
 All information related to the Rules for SCHC Header, Non-Compression, C/D and F/R and Management.
 * FID.
 Field Identifiers, describing the name of the field in a protocol header.
 * F/R. Fragmentation and Reassembly.
 * SCHC Rule (or Rule).
 A formal description of how a SCHC Instance should process a packet.
 It contains the specific operations to perform on each of its header fields, e.g. perform compression/decompression, fragmentation/reassembly, management or other.
 * SCHC Profile.
 SCHC offers variations in the way it is operated, with a large number of parameters that need to be set.
 Some of these parameters are technology-specific.
 A Profile indicates a particular setting of all these parameters.
 As an example, {{rfc9011}} provides the SCHC fragmentation profile for LoRaWAN networks.
-* SCHC Ent-point.
+* SCHC Node.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
-A SCHC end-point can have multiple SCHC Instances.
+A SCHC Node can have multiple SCHC Instances.

+* SCHC Ent-point or SCHC Instance End-point.
+The part of a SCHC Instance operating on a specific SCHC Node.
 * SCHC Instance.
+The instantiation of SCHC, typically over a network.
+The SCHC Instance implies all participating SCHC End-points share a commong Set of Rules (SoR) and the neccessary corresponding Set of Variables (SoV).

-An instantiation of SCHC on a host.
+* SCHC Instance (alternative).
+An instantiation of SCHC on a SCHC Node.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).

 * SCHC Session.
-An active association between two or more SCHC end-points (? or Instances ?), which allows them to communicate and ensure synchronization, management, error handling and communication services.
+To be removed?
 * SCHC Stratum.
 A set of protocol layers on which a SCHC Instance operates.
 Example: if the SCHC Instance A operates on the IP/UDP/CoAP layers, then the layers IP/UDP/CoAP represent the SCHC Stratum for that instance.
 * SCHC Stratum Header.
 A virtual protocol header that is utilized for the operation of an SCHC Instance to its SCHC Stratum.
 It is virtual in the sense that it is never sent over the wire as-is - SCHC Compression is applied and the SCHC Stratum Residue is sent.
 * SCHC Stratum Residue.
 The remaining data after applying SCHC Compression to the SCHC Stratum Header.
 It represents the bits that get sent over the wire.
 Note that in a majority of cases, the SCHC Compression elides all bits.